-The Well-Architected framework has been developed to help cloud architects build the most secure, high-performing, resilient, and efficient infrastructure possible for their applications.
-This framework provides a consistent approach for customers and partners to evaluate architectures, and provides guidance to help implement designs that will scale with your application needs over time.
+AWS Well-Architected helps cloud architects build secure, high-performing, resilient, and efficient infrastructure for their applications and workloads.
+Based on five pillars — operational excellence, security, reliability, performance efficiency, and cost optimization — AWS Well-Architected provides a consistent approach for customers and partners to evaluate architectures, and implement designs that can scale over time.

-The reliability pillar focuses on the ability to prevent, and quickly recover from failures to meet business and customer demand.
-Key topics include foundational elements around setup, cross project requirements, recovery planning, and how we handle change.
+The reliability pillar focuses on ensuring a workload performs its intended function correctly and consistently when it’s expected to.
+A resilient workload quickly recovers from failures to meet business and customer demand.
+Key topics include distributed system design, recovery planning, and how to handle change.

 The performance efficiency pillar focuses on using IT and computing resources efficiently.
 Key topics include selecting the right resource types and sizes based on workload requirements, monitoring performance, and making informed decisions to maintain efficiency as business needs evolve.

-Cost Optimization focuses on avoiding un-needed costs.
+The cost optimization pillar focuses on avoiding unnecessary costs.
 Key topics include understanding and controlling where money is being spent, selecting the most appropriate and right number of resource types, analyzing spend over time, and scaling to meet business needs without overspending.

 Lenses extend the guidance offered by AWS Well-Architected to specific industry and technology domains, such as machine learning, analytics, serverless, high performance computing (HPC), IoT (Internet of Things), and financial services.
 To fully evaluate your workloads, use applicable lenses together with the AWS Well-Architected Framework and the five pillars.